Ergus/Extrae-rs/Readme.md

 The main goal is to use native rust code to generate instrumentation for highly concurrency code.

-In the near future this code will add perf integration and some other stuff.

 ## Usage

-At the moment the core includes two instrumentation methods:
+At the moment the core includes 3 instrumentation methods:

 ### With declarative macros: